What Visitors Can Expect

 Starting June 2, a single worship service and religious exploration program for children and youths will begin at 10:00 am on Sunday mornings.
 This single schedule will last until the end of October and will be the only program offering during the summer ("off season") months.

-From November through April, a second service will be offered that will begin at 11:30.
+Most Sundays from November through April, a second service will be offered that will begin at 11:30.
 This second service time will not include Religious Exploration classes, however.

 At the end of the service, our minister welcomes all our members, their guests, children, and visitors to gather on the pavilion, overlooking our beautiful gardens and natural playground, for coffee/iced tea/lemonade, light refreshments, and conversation.
 It is a great opportunity in a relaxed atmosphere to meet our community and ask any questions you may have.
 A table is set aside on the pavilion for visitors and new members if you would like to speak with someone from our Membership committee.